Work assessment allowance (AAP)

 How much you receive as a minimum rate depends on your age:

-- If you are 25 years of age or older, the minimum rate is 2G (two times the National Insurance basic amount, per year).
+- If you are 25 years of age or older, the minimum rate is 2,041G (2,041 times the National Insurance basic amount, per year).
+This corresponds to 253,141 Norwegian kroner.

 If your income gives you a lower calculation basis than the minimum rate, we will increase your calculation basis to the minimum rate.